Axbon/bonjsql/README.md

 # bonjsql

-Writing large applications using javascript can be a daunting task.
-It can be hard to manage the infamous "callback hell".
-Working with databases on the backend is usually challenging because of async management.

-Here I explore different approaches that can be used to tackle this problem, in this particular case writing sql and performing database queries efficiently.

-The first problem you stumble upon is to keep javascript and sql in the same file(s).
-It is not pretty, which is why we should avoid that at all costs.
+Keeping javascript and sql in the same file(s) is not pretty, which is why we should avoid that at all costs.
 Inspired by other libs such as yesql, jasql, preql, sqlt, bonjsql provides a way to generate query-functions from simple .sql files.
 SQL Templating if you will.

 I run this together with modules like [node-pg](https://github.com/sehrope/node-pg-db)